 *This is how many contacts you can have before you need to move up to the next pricing tier or move on to a custom plan.

-Saying that, AWeber’s Pro plan is only a few dollars more each month and offers 700+ email templates, over 750 integrations, and a smart designer to save you time designing custom email templates.
-Read our AWeber review to see why I’d recommend it over MailerLite.
+Saying that, ActiveCampaign’s Lite plan is a similar price and offers 125+ email templates, over 250 automation templates, 850+ integrations, and a smart designer to save you time designing custom email templates.

 Don’t Count on Support If You’re Not Paying